afenix/afenix.github.iov3/README.md

 ### JavaScipt Linting
-For JS linting to the primary JavaScript file `/resources/scripts/shared-print-collection.js` run the following command in terminal in the root directory of this project:
+For JS linting to the primary JavaScript file `/resources/scripts/*.js` run the following command in terminal in the root directory of this project:

-`npm run lintJS`
+`npm run lintJS -s`

 ### Adjust browser support